reshamas/fastai_deeplearn_part1/courses/dl2/lesson_09.md

 ---

 ## Start Class
-- today we will continue working on object detection, which means that for every object in a photo, we will
+- today we will continue working on object detection, which means that for every object in a photo with 1 of 20 classes,
-- we are going to figure out what the object is, and what the bounding box is
+- we are going to figure out what the object is, and what its bounding box is such that we can apply that model to a new dataset with unlabeled data and add those labels to it
--
-- general approach is to start simple and gradully make it more complicated
+- general approach is to start simple and gradually make it more complicated; we started last week with a simple classifier, 3 lines of code,
 - we make it slightly more complex to turn it into